-APIW was founded in 1976 by a group of women insurance professionals including Cecilia Norat, Director of State Relations, American International Group, Inc. She recently talked to the APIW Board about how APIW got its start.
-“A group of us – Josephine Hoey, Ruth Curry, Barbara Brown, Katja Anderson, Myra Tobin and Dorothy Coombs – got together and decided to form a Committee of Professional Insurance Women.
-One of our first decisions was to host a cocktail party recognizing Mary Lowry’s contribution to the insurance industry on June 25, 1976.”
+APIW was founded in 1976 by a group of women insurance professionals including Cecilia Norat, Director of State Relations, American International Group, Inc. Cecilia described those early days - “A group of us – Josephine Hoey, Ruth Curry, Barbara Brown, Katja Anderson, Myra Tobin and Dorothy Coombs – got together and decided to form a Committee of Professional Insurance Women.
+One of our first decisions was to host a cocktail party on June 25, 1976 recognizing Mary Lowry’s contribution to the insurance industry as she was one of hte first women to achieve status of underwriter.”

-Mary Lowry was one of the first women in the insurance business to achieve the status of underwriter.
-In 1976, she had been in insurance for over 42 years and was a special risk underwriter in the comprehensive general liability area.
+In 1976, Mary had been in insurance for over 42 years and was a special risk underwriter in the comprehensive general liability area.
 During her career, she trained many of the executives in senior positions at various insurance companies and intermediaries.
 A special plaque designating Ms. Lowry as the first recipient of this special award was presented on behalf of the Committee of Professional Insurance Women by John Lennon, Deputy Superintendent of Insurance of New York.
 Ms. Lowry also received messages of congratulations from Senator Jacob Javits, Governor Hugh L. Carey and Mayor Abraham Beame.

 In accepting her award, Mary Lowery said, “I’m proud of the contributions women have made to the insurance business and am particularly pleased about the changing roles of women in the business.
 Division of roles by sex is being put aside so that skill and ability are the criteria for advancement into decision-making levels.
 The insurance industry has been a leader in changing this attitude.
 Nevertheless, I hope to see more maturation of the business so that more and more women will be enabled to rise to decision-making levels.”